Eastern Europe & Asia

 Designers assessed the most recent gilding campaign, making repair and maintenance recommendations and determined the exact causes for historic failures; improper surface preparation.
 Investigative work included a detailed, hands-on inspection of the dome and an accelerated testing and monitoring program of the recommended coating systems.

-SHCA returned the dome to its original appearance using a durable coating system, while making necessary repairs to underlying architectural and structural deficiencies.
+Swanke returned the dome to its original appearance using a durable coating system, while making necessary repairs to underlying architectural and structural deficiencies.
 A specialized plastic enclosure permitted construction to continue year round and maintained the precise temperature and humidity required for the gold leaf application.
 This seemingly simple tactic ensured the successful re-gilding of the dome and enabled the completion of the project nine months ahead of schedule.
-The project came in 10% under budget, allowing additional exterior work to be performed.
+Swanke was subsequently commissioned to restore the facade of the building also.

 © Swanke Hayden Connell Architects 2013